Log data ingestion time in Azure Monitor

 Heartbeat | where TimeGenerated > ago(24h) and Computer == "ContosoWeb2-Linux" | extend E2EIngestionLatencyMin = todouble(datetime_diff("Second",ingestion_time(),TimeGenerated))/60 | summarize percentiles(E2EIngestionLatencyMin,50,95) by bin(TimeGenerated,30m) | render timechart

-Use the following query to show computer ingestion time by the country they are located in which is based on their IP address:
+Use the following query to show computer ingestion time by the country/region they are located in which is based on their IP address:

 Heartbeat | where TimeGenerated > ago(8h) | extend E2EIngestionLatency = ingestion_time() - TimeGenerated | summarize percentiles(E2EIngestionLatency,50,95) by RemoteIPCountry